The Software Developer Shortage and What We Can Do About It

 Better ongoing education

-First, it’s easy to blame the computer science curriculums but employers must also address their expectations in the hiring process.
+It’s easy to blame the computer science curriculums, but employers must also address their expectations in the hiring process.
 There is unequal access to computer science education throughout the US and the world.
-Both governmental and philanthropic support is necessary to improve the situation and nurture the next generation of engineers.
+Both governmental and philanthropic support is necessary to improve the situation and nurture the next generation of software developers.
 This will help to ensure that there is a pipeline of qualified talent coming into the industry.

 Internships and mentoring